StevilKnevil/audacity/BUILDING.md

    Set **Where to build the binaries** to the location you want to place your build in.
 It is preferred that this location is not within the directory with the source code.

 3. Press **Configure**.
 You can choose which version of Visual Studio to use and the platform to build for in the pop-up.
 We support **x64** and **Win32** platforms.
 The **x64** platform is a default option.
 Press **Finish** to start the configuration process.
+   a.
+In some cases this can fail when it gets to Catch2.
+If this happense, run `CMake.exe .` from the command line in the directory that you specified for where you want to build the binaries.
+   b.
+Once that completes, run Configure again in CMake GUI.

-4. After successful configuration, you will see `Configuring done` in the last line of the log.
+5. After successful configuration, you will see `Configuring done` in the last line of the log.
 Press **Generate** to generate the Visual Studio project.

-5. After you see "Generating done", press **Open Project** to open the project in Visual Studio.
+6. After you see "Generating done", press **Open Project** to open the project in Visual Studio.

-6. Select "Build -> Build Solution".
+7. Select "Build -> Build Solution".

-7. You can now run and debug Audacity!
+8. You can now run and debug Audacity!

 Generally, steps 1-5 are only needed the first-time you configure.
 Then, after you've generated the solution, you can open it in Visual Studio next time.
 If the project configuration has changed, the IDE will invoke CMake internally.